Werowocomoco: Powhatan

-Werowocomoco first became known to the early English settlers of Virginia as the residence of Wahunsenacawh or Wahunsonacock, the paramount weroance of the area.
+Werowocomoco first became known to the early English settlers of Virginia as the residence of Wahunsenacawh or Wahunsonacock, the leader or Mamanatowick of the Confederacy.
 He and his people were known to them as Powhatan, a name derived from his native village, the small settlement of Powhatan, meaning the falls of the river, at the fall line of the James River (the present-day Powhatan Hill neighborhood of Richmond, Virginia later developed on the site).

 Wahunsenacawh indicated to John Smith that his rise to power began to the west of Werowocomoco.
 It is unknown when Wahunsenacawh moved to Werowocomoco.
 As a place already well-known to his people as a regional center, he may have wanted to make use of it because of its association with previous Native American leaders.
 While residing there, he received tribute from several Virginia Algonquian tribes in return for providing food in times of famine, military protection, and spiritual powers.
 Additionally, he distributed sacred materials such as copper and certain colors of shell beads.
 Werowocomoco was the site of several interactions between Powhatan and the English colonists.